-Alex joined the Times Free Press staff full-time in January 2014 after completing the paper's six-month, general assignment reporter internship.
+Alex Green joined the Times Free Press staff full-time in January 2014 after completing the paper's six-month, general assignment reporter internship.

-Alex was the lone recipient of the University of Oregon's 2013 Ancil Payne Award for Ethics in Journalism for his role in the self-publication of a news story at Bryan in Sept.
-2012.
+For that, he was the lone recipient of the University of Oregon's 2013 Ancil Payne Award for Ethics in Journalism.

 Recent Stories »

 Project: Bella Vita Restaurant Location: 1400 Cowart St., Chattanooga (formerly Niko’s Southside Grill) Owner: Tammie Taylor

 Mike Giaccone could, admittedly, talk all day about Assemblers Inc., the company he founded in Chattanooga in 1997 and the one he currently leads as president and CEO.